Phú Thọ Horse Racing Ground

 Phu Tho Horse Racing Ground was the only place in Ho Chi Minh City and in Vietnam that organized horse racing.
-The racing ground was founded by the French colonists during French Indochina and named after a village where the ground was situated name Phú Thọ, which is now a ward in Ho Chi Minh City.
+The racing ground was founded by the French colonists during French Indochina and named after a village where the ground was situated name Phú Thọ, now is a ward in Ho Chi Minh City.

 It was the scene of a major battle between the Viet Cong and the Army of the Republic of Vietnam and the United States Army during the Tet Offensive.

 Phu Tho racecourse was built by the French in 1932 with an area of 444,540 m2.
 From May 31, 2011, the racecourse was closed by decision of the People's Committee of Ho Chi Minh City.